Ashik-jiddney/bdproductchecker/interview/README.md

 # Table changes in the admin_Home.php , font changes 11 to 14 & add id='dataTable'

 *    cancel and edit button added

 *    id to candidateinfo

 *    admin access in candidateinfo

 *    upcoming candidates And Status Update added in admin

+27-7-20

+*    running is added and Status Update is modified